marwahaha/arp/README.md

 This is the "literal!" macro.
 It returns its first parameter unevaluated.
 It is useful to use symbols or lists as values themselves.
-It is so useful that it can be abreviated as just `!`.
+It is so useful that it can be abbreviated as just `!`.

 let!, let-mut!
 --------------